zackbatist/open-archaeo/README.md

 # Open Archaeology Resources
-A curated list of open resources created or used with archaeological practices in mind.
+A curated list of open resources created with archaeological practices in mind.

 **Contents:**
 + Software